AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 In Notifications, you can configure alerts so that you can be notified about changes in your Aviatrix transit network.
 The alerts can be based on common telemetry data monitored in the network.
 For example, you can receive an alert when the status of any Aviatrix Gateway in your network changes.

-CoPilot supports webhook alerts.
+CoPilot supports Webhook alerts.
 Webhooks allow you to send notifications to third-party automation systems such as Slack.
 You can send a Webhook to any system that can take an HTTPS callback.
 A single alert can notify multiple systems/people.
 For information on how to customize the webhooks CoPilot generates, see "CoPilot Webhooks" in *Aviatrix CoPilot User Reference Guide*.

 You can pause alerts.
 For example, if you are going to perform maintenance tasks on the network that you know will trigger pre-configured alerts, you can pause the alerts temporarily and unpause them when the maintenance is complete.